 In recent months I’ve been particularly drawn to learning more about the “tiny house movement,” as it is sometimes described.
 I have no delusion that I am anything close to ready for such radical downsizing, but I still think it’s a fascinating concept worthy of attention.
 One facet of this lifestyle that I find appealing is the attractive design of many of these tiny abodes.
 Maybe it’s because, as a child, I dreamed of having my own little playhouse of about the same size and design.

-Dee Williams’ 84-square-foot home is an extreme example of the tiny house movement (most are up to 400 square feet) so it’s not truly typical of the small homes many families have chosen.
-And certainly the cottages of the Martha’s Vineyard Camp Meeting Association, pictured at the top of this page, are far too large to be considered tiny homes.
+Certainly the cottages of the Martha’s Vineyard Camp Meeting Association, pictured at the top of this page, are far too large to be considered tiny homes.
 Yet they are considerably simpler than the homes belonging to us and most of the people we know, while possessing a unique charm that many newer, more ostentatious homes lack.

 William Morris, who is quoted above, produced high quality furnishings normally associated with wealthy or upper middle class consumers.
 But note that Morris (an ardent socialist) said nothing about size, quantity or monetary value; rather, his emphasis was on the marriage of beauty and utility; the combination of aesthetics with practicality.
 Perhaps his ideal is echoed in the delightful designs of the cottages pictured above, and in the cute coziness of many of the tiny homes springing up across the country and around the world.